BaseMax/JPOPHP/README.md

-# JsonParserObjectPHP (JPOPHP)
+# JPOPHP (Json Parser Object PHP)

 **Tiny Library for parse JSON.**

-PHPJsonParser can encode and decode data in JSON format.
+JPOPHP (PHPJsonParser) can encode and decode data in JSON format.

 We provides a pure PHP solution to take a value and generates a string that represents that value in JSON format.